carlosrafaelgn/rafa-pack/README.md

 There is a famous online game where all you do is clicking a cookie to produce more cookies!
 We both love that game so much that we bought a [version of it](https://store.steampowered.com/app/1454400/Cookie_Clicker/) just because of its soundtrack! 😅

-That is why we created the `Clickable Cookie`, to quench that thirst for clicking and getting items in return!
+That is why we created the `Clickable Cookie`: to quench that thirst for clicking (and getting a few items in return at the same time 😁)!

 ```
 Crafting table: